observablehq/plot/README.md

 * **width** - the number of pixels on each horizontal line
 * **height** - the number of lines; a positive integer

-Alternatively, the raster dimensions may be imputed from the extent of *x* and *y* and a pixel size:
+The raster dimensions may also be imputed from the extent of *x* and *y* and a pixel size:

 * **x1** - the starting horizontal position; bound to the *x* scale
 * **x2** - the ending horizontal position; bound to the *x* scale